Iceland Air Policing

 Iceland is one of the founding countries of NATO, and the country signed the North Atlantic Treaty in 1949.
 Through a 1951 agreement, the United States agreed to provide for the military defence of Iceland – through the Iceland Defense Force.
 In 2006, the United States terminated the Iceland Defense Force and withdrew its forces from the country.

 The United States guaranteed it would still defend Iceland in the event of a crisis or war.
 However, continuous monitoring and air policing of Iceland’s airspace in peacetime was not part of the US guarantee.
 In 2007, NATO agreed to provide Iceland with protection of its airspace.
 The first deployment of aircraft took place in May 2008.
 The IAP is not a permanent mission, instead there are three deployments a year, each lasting 3–4 weeks.
-The mission rotates between NATO countries, and Norway has had five deployments so far – most recently in March 2020.
+The mission rotates between NATO countries, and Norway has had seven deployments so far – most recently in January and February 2023.

 The F-35 is a highly advanced and sophisticated weapons platform, and has already been a part of the Royal Norwegian Air Force for years.
 The first F-35s landed in Norway in 2017.
 The system reached its initial operating capability in 2019, and the Norwegian F-35 fleet will be fully operational in 2025.

 The Royal Norwegian Air Force is on track with operational testing and evaluation, and education of F-35 personnel in Norway.
-As of winter 2021, Norway had received a total of 28 F-35 fighter jets.
-21 of the aircraft were stationed at Ørland Air Base, while the remaining seven were based at Luke Air Force Base in Arizona, USA, where they are used for training and educating new F-35 personnel.
+As of February 2023, Norway has received a total of 40 F-35 fighter jets.
+Most of the aircraft are stationed at Ørland Air Base and Evenes Air Base, while seven are based at Luke Air Force Base in Arizona, USA, where they are used for training and educating new F-35 personnel.

 Also known as QRA, is a 24-hour mission that Norway performs on behalf of NATO.

-When airborne, Norwegian CRC personnel (Control and Reporting Centre) guide the F-16s towards the unknown aircraft to identify and document them.
+When airborne, Norwegian CRC personnel (Control and Reporting Centre) guide the F-35s towards the unknown aircraft to identify and document them.
 This job is called air policing.